robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-24 15:39:51 UTC
+**Last Updated:** 2025-12-24 16:09:42 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance, which has temporarily taken the feed offline.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam should be available again after maintenance is completed.
+**Recommendation:** Please check back later around 16:09 UTC for the live feed to be restored.
-**Technical Note:** The status image indicates a \
+**Technical Note:** The status image indicates a maintenance message with a timestamp, and the background is gray with red text, signaling a temporary downtime.

+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and invite you to check back later for the live panda footage!

 ---